Professor Anthony Caleshu

-My teaching interests include Creative Writing, Contemporary Literature (poetry, fiction), and 19th and 20th C American Literature.
-I'm currently Director of Studies for 5 PhD candidates working in the forms of fiction, poetry, and creative non-fiction -- with critical dissertations exploring a variety of topics, including: contemporary Nepalese women's poetry, Japanese ekphrastic fiction, and early modern American women's narratives.
+My teaching interests include Creative Writing, Contemporary Literature (poetry, fiction), and American Literature.
+I've supervised PhDs in Creative Writing (poetry, fiction, creative non-fiction), with dissertations in a wide variety of areas, including: contemporary Nepalese women's poetry, Japanese ekphrastic fiction, and early modern American women's narratives.

 Creative Writing: 20th and 21st Century Poetry, Fiction, Drama

 I've supervised a number of PhDs in Creative Writing (fiction and poetry), with critical dissertations on poets and topics as 'Painterly Poetics: Charles Olson, Robert Creeley, Cole Swenson', Ekphrastic Possibilities in Modern Japanese Fiction; the Poetry of TS Eliot; and Contemporary Nepalese Women's Poetry.